inlpi/ocr_crnn/README.md

 Shi, Baoguang, Xiang Bai, and Cong Yao.
 "An end-to-end trainable neural network for image-based sequence recognition and its application to scene text recognition."
 IEEE transactions on pattern analysis and machine intelligence 39.11 (2016): 2298-2304.

 ## License
-Owner of the datasets is the [Visual Geometry Group](https://www.robots.ox.ac.uk/~vgg/data/text/).
+Owner of the dataset is the [Visual Geometry Group](https://www.robots.ox.ac.uk/~vgg/data/text/).
 This repository only contains processed parts of that data.
 Any (python) code is my own product and is licensed under the [MIT license](https://github.com/inlpi/ocr_crnn/blob/master/LICENSE).